mrscaer/amazon-redshift-modernize-dw/README.md

 ## Section #2: Distribution (~30 minutes)

 ### Challenge #2a: Use the (simulated) Redshift Advisor to identify a table with row skew.
-The Redshift Advisor is an important element of Redshift’s ease of use.
+The Redshift Advisor is an important element of Redshift’s ease of use proposition.
 Looking at the example Advisor alert, build a skewed table, understand the magnitude of the tuning opportunity, then quickly resolve the issue.

 ![GitHub Logo](/images/toronto_advisor_skewed_table.jpg)